seancorfield/next-jdbc/doc/getting-started.md

 ## Installation

-**You must be using Clojure 1.10 or later.** 1.10.1 is the most recent stable version of Clojure (as of November 3rd, 2020).
+**You must be using Clojure 1.10 or later.** 1.10.3 is the most recent stable version of Clojure (as of March 4th, 2021).

 You can add `next.jdbc` to your project with either: